The Minc Law Guide to Pennsylvania Defamation Law

 Unless you are frequently publishing or communicating highly contentious content, or work in a high risk profession, such as news media, blogging, or journalism, you probably don’t need to purchase defamation insurance.

 To read up further about defamation insurance and the reasons behind it, check out our all-encompassing blog post, “What is Defamation Insurance and Do I Need It?”.

 Work with the Experienced Defamation Removal Lawyers of Minc Law Today!

-At Minc Law, we’ve litigated in over 19 states and 3 countries, and have secured over 25,000 takedowns of pieces of defamatory and libelous content, and all for a flat, reasonable fee.
+At Minc Law, we’ve litigated in over 26 states and 5 countries, and have secured over 50,000 takedowns of pieces of defamatory and libelous content.

 Our nationally recognized lawyers know who to work with and how to work with them in order to secure permanent and quick defamation removals, and have extensive history working with content managers, website administrators, and third-party arbitration firms to secure the removal of malicious and defamatory content.